SPUNIKNSS15/SPUNIKNSS15/Proposal/proposal.md

 drivers and additional modules like the wpa\_supplicant already offer some kind of "high level" abstract interface, most users will be bugged by manually configuring even the simplest kinds of (wireless) networks.

 This is where a network manager comes in handy - a user friendly utility to keep track of the various configurations and settings needed so that even techically unaware personnel is enabled to set up and administer network devices.

-Writing a new tool from scratch is reasonable as most of the existing solutions either lack some kind of functionality or depend excessively on other libraries and packages.
-Missing modularity therefore leads to bloated software that dosen't fit the users needs in many cases.
+Writing a new tool from scratch is reasonable, as most of the existing solutions either lack some kind of functionality or depend on too many other libraries and packages.
+This lack of modularity leads to bloated software that doesn't fit the users needs in many aspects.

 #### 2. Project Idea